pip-services/pip-services-docs/content/en/golang/commons/run/parameters.md

 #### GetAsNullableParameters
-Converts map element into an Parameters or returns null if conversion is not possible.
+Converts map element into an Parameters or returns nil if conversion is not possible.

 > (c [*Parameters]()) GetAsNullableParameters(key string) [*Parameters](../parameters)

 - **key**: string - a key of element to get.
-- **returns**: [*Parameters](../parameters) - Parameters value of the element or null if conversion is not supported.
+- **returns**: [*Parameters](../parameters) - Parameters value of the element or nil if conversion is not supported.

 #### GetAsParameters
 Converts map element into an Parameters or returns empty Parameters if conversion is not possible.